Crashedmind/PlantUMLHitchhikersGuide/_sources/AboutThisGuide.rst.txt

 Goals
 ===============================================================================

 #.
-Create a user-focused guide for PlantUML that enabled you, the user, to deliver maximum value with it.
+Create a user-focused guide for PlantUML that enables you, the user, to deliver maximum value with it.
 #.
 Create a guide that was better than anything that existed and that I, @crashedmind, would be happy with.

 Guide Principles